7 Popular Vegan Recipes Using Oregano

 This herb has some antidiabetic effects in vitro and in vivo, according to a 2019 study.
 It was discovered that oregano aids in the reduction of high blood sugar levels.

 Diabetes type 1 is an autoimmune inflammatory disease.
-According to research, Oregano extracts may help alleviate it by having antioxidant and anti-inflammatory properties.
+According to research, Oregano extracts may help alleviate it with antioxidant and anti-inflammatory properties.

 6. Relieves Depression

 Oregano and its essential oil can help you feel better.
-In a 2019 study on rats, essential oregano oil was found to effectively reduce depressive-like behaviour caused by chronic unpredictable stress (CUS).
+In a 2019 study on rats, essential oregano oil effectively reduced depressive-like behaviour caused by chronic unpredictable stress (CUS).

 The compound carvacrol, found in this herb, has been linked to increased dopamine levels in mice.
-When taken regularly in a low concentration, it has also been found to aid in generating feelings of well-being.
+When taken regularly in a low concentration, it has also been found to generate feelings of well-being.

 7. Treats Kidney Stones